National Career Fair Scholarship Application

 Eligible Career Fairs:

-General Description: The National MBA Career Fair Scholarship provides a $500 scholarship per student for up to 20 full-time MBA students who achieved a first year MBA GPA of 3.0 or higher, actively participated in the career management programs including securing an internship, demonstrated leadership in /student associations and showed initiative in the internship search.
+General Description: The National MBA Career Fair Scholarship provides a $500 scholarship per student for up to 25 full-time second-year MBA students who achieved a first year MBA GPA of 3.0 or higher, actively participated in the career management programs including securing an internship, demonstrated leadership in /student associations and showed initiative in the internship search.

 Scholarship recipients must meet the following minimum eligibility criteria: